Lady Margaret Hall, founded in 1878, is located in acres of tranquil gardens on the north side of the University.

 Parking is not permitted at LMH unless booked in advance, as there are only limited spaces available.
 Guests without confirmation of a booked parking space will not be allowed to park in College.
 Please request parking in the 'Additional Information' section of the booking form.
 The College Personnel will contact you to confirm if parking is available for your selected dates.

-Address: Lady Margaret Hall, Norham Gardens, Oxford, OX2 6QA, United Kingdom
+Address: Lady Margaret Hall, Norham Gardens, Oxford, Oxfordshire, OX2 6QA, United Kingdom

 Monday - Sunday Check In: From 2.00pm Check Out: By 10.00am